chaoss/community/CONTRIBUTING.md

 ## What is this document?

-This document outlines the generic process of contributing and applies to all CHAOSS repositories.
+This document outlines a generic process of contributing and applies to all CHAOSS repositories.
 Each repository may have unique guidelines specific to the project.

 ## Where can I contribute?